-An allergic reaction is sensitivity to something you’ve eaten, inhaled, or touched.
-That “something” you’re allergic to is called an allergen.
-Your body interprets the allergen as foreign or harmful, and attacks as a form of protection.
+An allergic reaction is a sensitivity to something you’ve eaten, inhaled, or touched.
+What you’re allergic to is called an allergen.
+Your body interprets the allergen as foreign or harmful, and it attacks it as a form of protection.

 You can have an allergic reaction on any part of your body.
 The face is a common site for allergic reactions involving your skin.

-Seasonal allergies, or hay fever, can occur in early spring and can cause a number of facial symptoms, including red, watery, itchy, and swollen eyes.
-Severe allergies can lead to allergic conjunctivitis, an oozing infection of the conjunctiva membranes of the eyes.
+Seasonal allergies, or hay fever, can occur in early spring and can cause a number of facial symptoms.
+This includes red, watery, itchy, and swollen eyes.
+Severe allergies can lead to allergic conjunctivitis, which is an oozing inflammation of the conjunctiva membranes of the eyes.

-Critters of all kinds can cause allergic reactions on your face.
-Contrary to what you might think, people with pet allergies react not to the animal’s hair or fur, but rather to the animal’s saliva and skin cells, or dander.
+Critters of all kinds can cause allergic reactions.
+People with pet allergies don’t react to the animal’s hair or fur, but rather to the animal’s saliva and skin cells, or dander.

-If you’re allergic to cats, dogs, or other furry friends, you are likely to sneeze and become congested.
+If you’re allergic to cats, dogs, or other animals, you’re likely to sneeze and become congested.
 Animal-induced allergic reactions also include hives and rashes.
 Hives are raised bumps on the skin that are most common on your neck and face.
 Insect bites and stings can also produce hives and welts.

-You might get an angry red rash or hives on your face if you’ve touched a substance that your body perceives as an allergen.
+You might get a red rash or hives on your face if you’ve touched a substance that your body perceives as an allergen.
 This type of allergic reaction is called contact dermatitis.
-The allergen can range from poison ivy to a food you’ve eaten or a new brand of laundry detergent.
+The allergen can range from poison ivy to a food you’ve touched or a new brand of laundry detergent.

-Food allergies are one of the most common types of allergies that affect your face.
+Food allergies are some of the most common types of allergies that affect the face.
 The severity of food allergies varies.
-You may feel sick to their stomach after eating a certain food, while others may develop a rash or swelling around their lips.
-Hives are also a common allergic reaction to food.
+You may feel sick to your stomach after eating a certain food, while others may develop a rash or swelling around their lips.

-A severe, life-threatening food allergy can cause your tongue and windpipe to swell up.
-This type of reaction, called anaphylaxis, requires immediate medical attention.
+A severe, life-threatening food allergy can cause your tongue and windpipe to swell.
+This type of reaction is called anaphylaxis, and it requires immediate medical attention.

-Like an allergy to food, drug allergies range in severity and types of symptoms.
+Drug allergies range in severity and the types of symptoms they cause.
 Skin rashes on the face and arms are common with medication allergies.

-People who have asthma or seasonal allergies may be more likely also to suffer from the skin condition, but not necessarily.
+People who have asthma or seasonal allergies may be more likely also to develop the skin condition, but not necessarily.
 Eczema can also be associated with a food allergy.

 Anaphylaxis is the most severe type of allergic reaction you can have.
 Anaphylaxis or anaphylactic shock is the extreme reaction of your immune system to an allergen.
 Your body begins to shut down.
-Symptoms of anaphylaxis include:
+The symptoms of anaphylaxis include:

 - tightness in the throat and chest

-- swelling in the face, lips, and throat
+- swelling of the face, lips, and throat

 - hives or a red rash throughout areas of the body